HackerExperience/letsbuildagame-docs/how_it_works/workflow.md

   - Base gameplay
   - Base storyline

-As you can see, those are very fundamental and basic aspects of the game.
+As you can see, those are fundamental and basic aspects of the game.
 And those have already been done for Hacker Experience 2.

 Before proceeding, let's explain the word *base*.
 Having a *base* gameplay, or *base* storyline is intended to serve as template, or direction, for the next phases, where contributors will extend those concepts.